pwdsec/Script-Ware-M-Bruteforce/README.md

 1. Open a terminal window and navigate to the directory where finder.sh is located.

-2. Run the finder.sh script with the asar file as an argument.
-For example:
+2. Run the finder.sh script for example:

-./finder.sh myasarfile.asar
+`./finder.sh`

 3. The finder.sh script will unpack the asar file and display the path to SWAuth2.
 Make a note of this path, as you will need it in the next step.